Microsoft Entra ID authorization for SCIM

 4. Click Test Connection.

-If your credentials are successfully verified, Azure displays a confirmation message.
+If your credentials are successfully verified, Microsoft Entra ID displays a confirmation message.

 5. Click Save to complete the process.